Reports from previous studies

 Is there an accessibility barrier that is unique to your subject area?

-If so, we are looking for one or two subject matter experts selected from your SAC to work with Distance Education (specifically Karen Sorensen) for 1 term to investigate, document, and develop best practices specific to the online delivery of content in a specific discipline
+If so, we are looking for one or two instructor subject matter experts with SAC approval to work with Distance Education and Disability Services (specifically Phyllis Petteys and Angel Chesimet) for 1 term to investigate, document, and develop best practices specific to the online delivery of content in a specific discipline.
+Instructors are paid at the special project rate.

 Expectations and Outcomes of Study

-- Work with Karen to develop a survey to be sent to other PCC instructors in the same subject area/discipline, to ascertain what tools and content are being used in online courses and what tools are required of students.
+- Develop a survey to be sent to other PCC instructors in the same subject area/discipline, to ascertain what tools and content are being used in online courses and what tools are required of students.

 - From research, discussions with distance learning and disability services and user testing, determine best practices for accessible content creation in subject matter specific content.